 Goodwill partners with the Piedmont Triad Regional Workforce Development Board and Goodwill Industries of Central NC in the operation of NCWorks Career Centers and NCWorks Career Services locations in seven counties in central and western North Carolina: Caswell, Davie, Forsyth, Rockingham, Surry, Stokes, and Yadkin.

 NCWorks Career Centers are a resource for anyone who is eligible to work in North Carolina.
 Job seekers are offered a variety of no-cost resources, including career advising, training opportunities, and access to job listings.
 For more information, email or call (336) 464-0520.
 To register online or to find the NCWorks location nearest you, visit ptrc.org.

 At Goodwill’s Professional Center in Winston-Salem, professionals seeking a competitive edge in their job search can receive free assistance with networking skills, interviewing strategies, salary negotiation, social media and image consulting.
-The Professional Center is operated in partnership with the NC Works system.
 The Center also provides career transition services for companies and can connect employers to qualified candidates.
 The center is located at Goodwill’s headquarters, 2701 University Parkway in Winston-Salem.
 For more information, email or call (336) 464-0516.